This is the most difficult post I’ve ever written.

 And I am DETERMINED not to let this ugly fucking disease beat us.

-It means that I’m opening up Travel Candy to guest bloggers during this time.
-These kind souls are fellow bloggers who have stepped forward to offer me their writing support so that Travel Candy can carry on bringing you weekend inspiration.
+It means that I’m opening up Weekend Candy to guest bloggers during this time.
+These kind souls are fellow bloggers who have stepped forward to offer me their writing support so that Weekend Candy can carry on bringing you weekend inspiration.

 Because I need to focus on other things right now.

-I hope you’ll continue to engage with and support Travel Candy during this difficult time – and you’ll welcome my guest bloggers with as much love as you’ve given me.
+I hope you’ll continue to engage with and support Weekend Candy during this difficult time – and you’ll welcome my guest bloggers with as much love as you’ve given me.

 I’m sure you will, because you’re epic, and I appreciate each and every one of you, deeply.
 Dearly.
 Forever.